input-output-hk/iogx/README.md

 ## Automatic Hydra Jobset <!-- omit in toc -->

-By default your `hydraJobs` will include every haskell component in your project, and your test suites will be run in CI.
+By default your `hydraJobs` will include every Haskell component in your project, and your test suites will be run in CI.
 Derivations can be declaratively included or excluded from the final jobset.

 ## Easy Code Formatting <!-- omit in toc -->

-IOGX uses [`pre-commit-hooks`](https://github.com/cachix/pre-commit-hooks.nix) to format your source tree: hooks can be easily configured and are automatically run in CI, unless explicitly disabled.
+`IOGX` uses [`pre-commit-hooks`](https://github.com/cachix/pre-commit-hooks.nix) to format your source tree: hooks can be easily configured and are automatically run in CI, unless explicitly disabled.

 ## Read The Docs Support <!-- omit in toc -->